-We will have just one word here upon the headship of the Savior.
+We will have just one word here upon the headship of the Saviour.
 First, you will observe, he brings in justification unto life.
 Is not his righteousness everlasting?
-Does it not say in the ninth of Daniel that he should bring in everlasting righteousness?
-Therefore, he is called the last Adam, the last federal head, because there will be no successor to him; no successor will ever be needed; his one righteousness will last us forever; it is a robe of immortality, and
+Doth it not say in the ninth of Daniel that he should bring in everlasting righteousness?
+Therefore he is called the last Adam, the last federal head, because there will be no successor to him; no successor will ever be needed; his one righteousness will last us for ever; it is a robe of immortality, and

-"Never can change its glorious hue; The robe or Christ is ever new."
+"Ne'er can change its glorious hue; The robe of Christ is ever new."